System load is reduced

 Developed a single API for fast connection of more than 200 1C:Retail systems Point A Polaris manages products manually, which requires significant resources and creates challenges when working with marketplaces due to fragmented data.
 Point B A centralized system based on Pimcore has been implemented and integrated through WSO2 ESB.
 Product cards are standardized, data is synchronized automatically, and scalability and control are ensured through message brokers and a logging system.

-Developed a single API for fast connection of 200+ 1C:Retail systems Point A A point-to-point integration architecture between 1C:ERP Enterprise Management and more than 200 1C:Retail systems led to overloads, stale data, and a lack of transparency.
-Point B Implementing a single entity-level API connector simplified data synchronization by eliminating many point connectors.
-Adding new retail locations is now fast, and monitoring ensures transparency and control.
+Developed a single API for fast connection of 200+ 1C:Retail systems Point A The point-to-point integration architecture between 1C:ERP Enterprise Management and more than 200 1C:Retail systems led to overloads, outdated data, and a lack of transparency.
+Point B Introducing a single entity-based API connector simplified data synchronization and eliminated many point connectors.
+Adding new retail locations is now fast, and monitoring provides transparency and control.

 For the Fix Price chain, a supplier portal was developed and work with product data was automated Point A Manual collection and transfer of product data through messengers and email led to errors and delays.
 There were data synchronization issues between systems.
 Point B Automation through Pimcore and Mule ESB.
 In the supplier portal, vendors enter data that is automatically transferred to the systems, improving the quality and speed of processing.
 The ESB bus simplifies integration and data management.